duo-labs/cloudmapper/README.md

 docker build -t cloudmapper .
 ```

-Cloudmapper needs to make IAM calls and cannot use session credentials for collection, so you cannot use the aws-vault sever if you want to collect data, and must pass role credentials in directly or configure aws credentials manually inside the container. *The following code exposes your raw credentials inside the container.*
+Cloudmapper needs to make IAM calls and cannot use session credentials for collection, so you cannot use the aws-vault server if you want to collect data, and must pass role credentials in directly or configure aws credentials manually inside the container. *The following code exposes your raw credentials inside the container.*

 ```
 (